Sterling Marlin: Presently

 In late 2011, Marlin helped form Tennessee Racing Association, LLC, along with several other drivers (including Chad Chaffin and Mike Alexander) and businessmen, in an effort to preserve Fairgrounds Speedway and allow the track to remain active in the racing community.

-Although he is retired from NASCAR competition, Marlin still remains a semi-active driver in the Pro Late Model Division at Fairgrounds Speedway.
+He is fully retired from NASCAR competition, as well as the Pro Late Model Division at Fairgrounds Speedway.
+Marlin lives on a ranch near Spring Hill, Tennessee.

 Television appearances

 In 2003, game show Family Feud hosted a NASCAR special with help from then-Family Feud host Richard Karn.
 Sterling Marlin was one of the drivers who appeared in an episode, along with some crew members from the Coors team.
 Marlin played against fellow driver Elliott Sadler and the #38 Robert Yates team, winning the game.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)